larytet/binlog/README.md

 *  the strings in Go are located in the same ELF file segment.
 *  Elf has a unique address for every string in the source code.

 Deduplication of the strings is a real possibility in the future.
-It is a trivial thing to implement given the Go AST.
+Deduplication is a trivial thing to implement given the Go AST.
 If Go starts to dedup the strings I will need a larger key in the cache than just an address of the string.
 This will seriously impact the performance.
 If you care about fast logging make sure to vote/post comment here https://github.com/golang/go/issues/28864.
 May be one day "log" package wiill cache the strings and have a binary outuptu as well.